CloudPadovana/BigData/heatTemplate/README.md

  * the tenant or project id of the subnetwork
  * the ip in the subnetwork (theese have to be set because hadoop and spark need to know all the nodes in the cluster, so also if you add slaves the best things is to add nodename and relative ip in /etc/hosts of all nodes in the cluster)

-The template when finish the deploy gives as output the root and the hadoop passwords for access to all nodes in the cluster with root user istad of hadoop user.
-Hadoop user is useful to use hadfs command (the enviroment will be properly set for this user)
+The template when finish the deploy gives as output the root and the hadoop passwords for access to all nodes in the cluster with root user instead of hadoop user.
+Hadoop user is useful to use hdfs command (the enviroment will be properly set for this user)

 * *heat_template_big_data_PD-Hadoop.txt* *heat_template_big_data_PD-Hadoop_with_Volumes.txt*

-Theese two template create just and hadoop cluster with yarn and dfs.
+Theese two template create just and Hadoop cluster with yarn and hdfs.
 The second one use cinder volume to store data, the first one use just the space in the ephemeral disk of the virtual machine.